Meet the Team

 Liz Hosken was born in South Africa and was active from a young age in both environmental issues and the anti-apartheid movement.
 In the mid 80’s Liz co-founded The Gaia Foundation, based in the UK.
 During the first decade of Gaia’s work Liz spent many years in the Amazon, where she was “initiated” into indigenous ways of seeing the world, which resonated with her own.
 Together with partners and indigenous communities, they developed a methodology for accompanying communities to revive their indigenous knowledge and practices.
 When Liz returned to her continent she was inspired to share these lessons and search for ways to restore Africa’s rich cultural, spiritual and ecological heritage.
 Liz now teaches the philosophy and practice of this approach, which is rooted in experiential learning and Earth Jurisprudence.
 She has a BSc in Environmental Sciences and a Masters in Philosophy and Education for Social Change.

 To understand Gaia’s theory of change, Liz recommends Margaret Wheatley’s work Using Emergence to take Social Innovation to Scale.
-Having been mentored by the late Thomas Berry, the founding father of Earth Jurisprudence (EJ), Liz would suggest that anyone looking to understand EJ principles and our great challenge ahead should read Berry’s The Great Work.
+Having been mentored by the late Thomas Berry, the founding father of Earth Jurisprudence, Liz would suggest that anyone looking to understand the principles and challenge ahead should read Berry’s The Great Work.

 Dijana Malidza – Finance & Grants